Stanhope Football Club

-The Stanhope Football Club is based in the small Victorian town of Stanhope, near Kyabram.
+The Stanhope Football Club is an Australian football club based in the town of Stanhope, Victoria, near Kyabram.
 The Club are known as the 'Lions' wearing a maroon jumper with gold chevron.
 Stanhope has competed in the Kyabram & District Football League since 1995.

 History

 The Stanhope Football Club was formed on Wednesday evening, 10th March 1920, with Mr. E B Gibney elected as the President and the club joined the newly formed Stanhope and District Junior Football Association in 1920.